Ada-Developers-Academy/core-cs-fundamentals/recursion/intro-to-recursion.md

 The [Koch snowflake](https://en.wikipedia.org/wiki/Koch_snowflake) (also known as Koch curve) is a shape made using a recursive algorithm.

-A Koch snowflake is created by starting with an equilateral triangle, and following this algorithm for each line segment in the shape:
+A Koch snowflake is created by starting with an equilateral triangle, and applying the following algorithm for each line segment in the shape:

 1. Divide the line segment into three segments of equal length
 1. Draw an equilateral triangle, whose base is the middle segment from step one
 1. Remove the line segment that is the base of the triangle from step two

+The [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) is a sequence of numbers where each next number is defined in terms of previous numbers in the sequence.
+As the sequence grows, the ratios between consecutive terms approaches the golden ratio **𝛗**, which is often considered a marker of natural beauty.

 ## Examples from Nature